 Deadlines for the CWSRF, DWSRF, State Reserve Program, and CDBG-I are at the end of September.
 Happy applying!

-For more information on applications, see the presentation slides from the training here.
+For more information on applying for NC water and wastewater funding programs, see the presentation slides from the training here.